-- We have regard for the Special Educational Needs and Disability Code of Practice (2014). - We have in place a clear approach for identifying, responding to, and meeting children's SEN. - We support and involve parents (and where relevant children), actively listening to, and acting on their wishes and concerns. - We work in partnership with the local authority and other external agencies to ensure the best outcomes for children with SEN and their families. - We regularly monitor and review our policy, practice and provision and, if necessary, make adjustments.
+- We have regard for the Special Educational Needs and Disability Code of Practice (2014). - We have in place a clear approach for identifying, responding to, and meeting children's SEN1. - We support and involve parents (and where relevant children), actively listening to, and acting on their wishes and concerns. - We work in partnership with the local authority and other external agencies to ensure the best outcomes for children with SEN and their families. - We regularly monitor and review our policy, practice and provision and, if necessary, make adjustments.

-- We designate a member of staff to be the Special Educational Needs Co-ordinator (SENCO) and give his/her name to parents.
-Our SENCO is: Priscilla Chen-Chandler - The SENCO and the manager works closely with other colleagues and has responsibility for the day-to-day operation of our Supporting Children with Special Educational Needs Policy and for coordinating provision for children with SEN. - We ensure that the provision for children with SEN is the responsibility of all members of the setting. - We ensure that our inclusive admissions practice ensures equality of access and opportunity. - We provide a broad, balanced and differentiated curriculum for all children. - We apply SEN support to ensure early identification of children with SEN. - We use the graduated approach system (assess, plan, do and review) applied in increasing detail and frequency to ensure that children progress. - We ensure that parents are involved at all stages of the assessment, planning, provision and review of their children's special education including all decision making processes
+- We designate a member of staff to be the Special Educational Needs Co-ordinator (SENCO) and give her name to parents.
+Our SENCOs are: Shahnaz Vayani Nursery Manager and Deputy Manager Hira Maqsood. - The SENCO and the child's key person work closely with other colleagues and have responsibility for the day-to-day operation of our Supporting Children with Special Educational Needs Policy and for coordinating provision for children with SEN. - We ensure that the provision for children with SEN is the responsibility of all members of the setting. - We ensure that our inclusive admissions practice ensures equality of access and opportunity. - We provide a broad, balanced and differentiated curriculum for all children. - We apply SEN support to ensure early identification of children with SEN. - We use the Graduated Approach system (assess, plan, do and review) applied in increasing detail and frequency to ensure that children progress. - We ensure that parents are involved at all stages of the assessment, planning, provision and review of their children's special education including all decision making processes

-&lt;sup>2 This includes disabled children with special educational needs
+1 This includes disabled children with special educational needs